-The secondary private placement created a qualified financing, as defined in the convertible debenture agreements, for the Company's existing convertible debentures.
-Effective February 4, 2022, the Company's outstanding carrying value of convertible debentures, accumulated interest and the related conversion liability (note 11), amounting to \$1,655,185, were converted into 1,784,402 subscription receipt units at \$0.80 per subscription receipt unit.
-Of the \$1,655,185, \$641,849 was allocated to the value of the warrants issued, based on a Black Scholes valuation of the warrants with an exercise price of \$1.00; an estimated \$0.65 value of common shares; a volatility rate of 80.8%; an expected 5-year life for the warrants; and a risk-free interest rate of 1.31%.
+The February 16, 2022 private placement created a qualified financing, as defined in the convertible debenture agreements, for the Company's existing convertible debentures.
+Effective February 4, 2022, the Company's outstanding convertible debentures and accumulated interest and the related conversion liability (note 11), amounting to \$1,655,185, were converted into 1,784,402 subscription receipt units at \$0.80 per subscription receipt unit.
+Of the \$1,655,185 in total proceeds, \$641,849 was allocated to the value of the warrants issued, based on a Black Scholes valuation of the warrants with an exercise price of \$1.00; an estimated \$0.65 value of common shares; a volatility rate of 80.8%; an expected 5-year life for the warrants; and a risk-free interest rate of 1.31%.